thaljef/synopsys-detect-bash-completion/README.md

 # Compatibility

 This completion script is known to work with bash 4.x or 5.x which is found in any recent Linux distro.
-It will probalby work with recent versions of zsh too.
-It will most likely *not* work with bash 3.x or older.
-For Windowe, use either Cygwin or the Linux Subsytem for Windows 10 to get a compatible shell.
+It will probably work with recent versions of zsh too.
+It will probably *not* work with bash 3.x or older.
+For Windows, use either Cygwin or the Linux Subsytem for Windows 10 to get a compatible shell.
 MacOS has an ancient version of bash, so you'll probably need to install homebrew and install both the `bash` and `bash-completion2` brews.